Getting a Mortgage Renovation Property Project

 It is evident, therefore, that you may choose from a range of different funding options for your renovation project.
-Essentially, the choice revolves around either arranging a mortgage (or remortgage) or taking out a secured or unsecured loan.
+Essentially, the choice revolves around either arranging a mortgage (or remortgageRefinancing an existing mortgage with a new mortgage.) or taking out a secured or unsecured loan.

 In either event, of course, the amount you are likely to be able to borrow will depend on any equity you offer to secure the loan, the amount you want to borrow, the period within which the loan will be repaid, and – crucially – your creditworthiness and assessed ability to repay the loan.